offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

-The trie building algorithm is the same as it is for edge merged tries but updated to ...
+The trie building algorithm is the same as it is for edge merged tries but updated to track multiple occurrences of an edge's value.

- * use string views to reduce memory usage.
- * track multiple occurrences of an edge's substring value.

 ```{output}
 ch9_code/src/sequence_search/SuffixTree.py